What is an abdominoplasty?

 Dr. Epstein’s Guide to Recontouring Your Abdomen

 When I see patients in consultation for abdominal recontouring, I spend a fair amount of time with them to educate them.
 In an effort to enhance the patients understanding of what I am describing, I thought that a more detailed visual aid would be worthwhile, one that could be reviewed by the patient prior to meeting with me.
-That is how this section came to be.
+This is why I have created this guide.
 I have made extensive use of illustrations that I created with my medical illustrator, Kathleen Gebhart, to enhance the readers understanding of the textual information.

 I strongly encourage anyone considering undergoing this procedure to read through the information contained within so as to have not only a better understanding of the procedure, but this knowledge will enhance the value of your consultation experience with your surgeon.